redecentralize/alternative-internet/README.md

 * [wlan slovenija](http://dev.wlan-si.net/) is developing technologies for easy deployment of community wireless mesh networks.
 The main idea is that power is in numbers so deployment should be so easy that anybody can do it, that anybody can start a new wireless mesh network and create a new community.

+* [Elymus](https://github.com/angrymouse/elymus) is browser and development stack where decentralization is at first place and which is ready to sacrafice every other good for decentralization.

 ## Dead

 * [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
 Uses a combination of Ethereum and IPFS to index and list content